izhe666/izhe666.github.io/index.md

 I received my degree from **Your Previous University**.
 I am broadly interested in building reliable intelligent systems and publishing reproducible research.

-## Recruiting

-I am recruiting self-motivated students.
-Please email me your CV, transcript, and a short description of your research interests.
-Undergraduate interns and visiting students are also welcome.

 ## News